Nomad-Media/samples-js/event-scheduler/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Starts a live schedule.](ref:startliveschedule)
+> For more information about the API calls used go to [Start Live Schedule](https://developer.nomad-cms.com/docs/start-live-schedule)

 ## Stop Live Schedule